 Fellows are encouraged to participate in the rich academic environment of Northwestern University.
 Program-specific learning experiences include:

 - Weekly individual didactics

 - Individual weekly supervision with an independent supervisor

-- Bedside rounds with a diverse group of learners, including medical students, physician assistant students, junior and senior psychiatry residents, neurology residents, Fellows from other psychiatry subspecialties, anesthesia pain, and palliative care, as well as psychology students and LGBT health psychology interns.
+- Bedside rounds with a diverse group of learners, including medical students, physician assistant students, junior and senior psychiatry residents, neurology residents, Fellows from other psychiatry subspecialties, anesthesia pain, and palliative care, as well as psychology interns and APNs.